maethee/lavavel-sample/README.md

 ## Step to test.
 Tools for helping me to test the system.
-* Postman : I use to make request to test API and debug while I'm still developing program
+* Postman : I use to make request to test API and Debug while I'm still developing program
 * Phpunit : I usually write testscript along side.

 Folder test scripts